Louis Odumegwu Ojukwu: Life and career

 As his wealth grew, his influence and clout began to extend beyond the industry.
 He was active in pre-independence politics and was a donor of the National Council of Nigeria and Cameroons (NCNC), a political party which had Nnamdi Azikiwe as one of its members.
 At a point, he was elected to the House of Representatives.
-By the time of his death in 1966, Louis Odumegwu Ojukwu's wealth was worth $40 billion by the current value.

 Death

 Ojukwu died in 1966, just a year before the Nigerian civil war.
-His son, Chukwuemeka Odumegwu Ojukwu, was the leader of the secessionist state of Biafra.
+His son, Chukwuemeka Odumegwu Ojukwu, would later become the leader of the secessionist state of Biafra.